 When: Friday, March 19, at 7:00 p.m.
 EST What a blast we had with VT author Chris Tebbetts!
 See the video of his presentation, in which we discussed his latest novel, 1st Case (co-authored with James Patterson), the process of creating books, and co-authoring popular series such as Middle School and Stranded.
 CLiF’s Book Club … Continued

 CLiF would like to introduce or re-introduce you to J.L.
 McCreedy of Gorham, NH.
 She is the author of the Liberty Frye series and The Orphan of Torundi, fantasy books for middle grade readers.
 CLiF created the outline below to help students of all ages think about her books and interests.
-See her presentation here.
-Things … Continued
+Watch a clip of J.L’s … Continued

 What I love most about this year’s books is how original and accessible they are for young readers, how they are powerful without being intimidating.

 “You thought this was funny?” she asked me.
 “I didn’t laugh at all.
 I hardly ever laugh at books.”

 You might not know how the list is selected and why my living room was so cluttered.

 Valentine’s Day/Nor’easter edition!
 Just got in from shoveling, so let’s start with a pick-me up: Those kids reading aloud to shelter cats that went viral this week.
 The Animal Rescue League of Berks County, PA started a Book Buddies program when their program coordinator noticed her son preferred reading to a feline audience.
 From their website: … Continued

 I was one of those kids who secretly stayed up past her bedtime and read books under her blanket with a flashlight.
 Nearly twenty years later, not much has changed.